haochencoding/ladybug/README.md

 - ladybug.settings.json
 - ladybug.wid.js

-Load the ladybug app on the app laucher.
+After uploading, please load the ladybug app on the app laucher on the watch.